underscoreio/essential-slick/src/pages/2-selecting.md

 We recommend calling `map` only as the final step in a sequence of transformations on a query, after all other operations have been applied.

-It is worth noting that we can `map` to anything that Slick can pass to the database as part of a `SELECT` clause.
+It is worth noting that we can `map` to anything that Slick can pass to the database as part of a `select` clause.
 This includes individual `Rep`s and `Table`s,
 as well as `Tuple`s of the above.
 For example, we can use `map` to select the `id` and `content` columns of messages: